ARTICLE

 We look forward to celebrating the resurrection with the children of our church!
 But there will be a few changes to our typical Sunday rhythms on Easter Sunday:

-Kids Ministry will only be available for nursery through 1st gradeat the 9AM and 12PM gathering.
+Kids Ministry will only be available for nursery through 1st grade at the 9AM and 12PM gatherings.
 Check in will be at the usual Kids Ministry Welcome Area and these younger kids will have a typical day of programming as any other Sunday.
 Kids Ministry will not be available at the 5PM gathering, but we will continue to have a Moms’ and Female Caregivers’ Room for anyone who needs it.

 2nd through 4th-grade children will join their families in the main gathering.
 Easter is a wonderful time to integrate our older children into the rhythms of the church, as the sermon is shorter and designed to reach people from a wide variety of experiences and understandings.
 We will have sheets available for your older kids to grab before heading into the sermon on which they can take notes, draw, and complete a couple other fun activities like crosswords or word searches.